What to watch on jobs day: Little to no improvement in December and huge losses over 2020

 As of mid-November, 26.1 million workers were hit by the COVID-19 downturn, including 10.7 million officially unemployed, 3.3 million unemployed but misclassified as employed or not in the labor force, 5.0 million who had dropped out of the labor force, and 7.1 million employed but experiencing a cut in pay and hours.
 Further, the recovery, such as it is, has revealed increasing disparities, with employment shortfalls greater for Black and Hispanic workers than for white workers.
 The latest congressional relief bill is an important step toward addressing some of this pain, but it is not at the scale of the problem.
 I’m hopeful that more relief measures are on the horizon for increasingly desperate workers and their families.
 Senate Republicans forced the December bill to be far too small.
 Fortunately, with the Democratic majority in the Senate given the results of the Georgia runoffs, Democrats will now be able to get more relief measures through reconciliation.
 Top priorities must be aid to state and local governments and further extensions of unemployment insurance.

-Source: EPI analysis of Bureau of Labor Statistics' Current Employment Statistics public data series.Monthly change in payroll employment, January 2023–March 2025
+Source: EPI analysis of Bureau of Labor Statistics' Current Employment Statistics public data series.Monthly change and three-month moving average of payroll employment, January 2023–March 2026

 Date